xiaoxiae/Robotics-Simplified-Website/docs/other/joysticks.md

 $$x', y' = \frac{x}{\sqrt{x^2+y^2}}, \frac{y}{\sqrt{x^2+y^2}}$$

-This way is quick and easy, but the controls could feel a little weird, because there will be zones that don't react to user input at all.
+This way is quick and easy, but the controls could feel a little weird, because there will be zones that don't react well to user input.
 We would ideally like to utilize all of the values, not just cut them because they are not convenient.

 ### Scaling by distance to the edge
-Another method that would solve our problem is to find the maximum distance that the joystick could reach in the direction that it is pointing, and divide its position by this distance to scale it down so it never exceeds 1 and we use all of the values.
+Another method that would solve our problem is to find the maximum distance that the joystick could reach in the direction that it is pointing, and divide its position by this distance to scale it down so it never exceeds 1 (and we use all of the values).

 The edge coordinates $$x_e$$ and $$y_e$$ can be calculated by "stretching" the current joystick values so they end up on the edge of the square.
 To do this, we will find the bigger of the absolute values of $$x$$ and $$y$$, and divide both the coordinates by this number.